 The Community Service Scholarship Program was established to recognize students who have made a significant voluntary contribution to their communities and exhibit strong academic records.
 It is the University’s hope and expectation that Community Service Scholars will continue to serve their communities and their state while enrolled at UVM.
-Community Service Scholars become members of an organized student group, supported by the Dewey House for Civic Engagement, upon arrival at UVM.
+Community Service Scholars become members of an organized student group, supported by the Dewey House for Community Engagement, upon arrival at UVM.

 In order to retain your scholarship, you must meet the following requirements:

 - Remain a full time student (defined as enrolling in a minimum of twelve credits per semester).
 Enrolling at less than full-time will result in withdrawal of your scholarship for that semester.
 Reinstatement for future semesters will be evaluated on a case-by-case basis.
 You must also maintain a minimum cumulative grade point average of 2.5, evaluated at the end of each academic year.
 Scholarships will be withdrawn for students who have not met the scholarship requirements.
 Academic achievement leading to a cumulative GPA above a 2.5 in the future will result in scholarship reinstatement the following academic year.
 Your scholarship is a revocable award from the University.

 - Complete 80 hours of community service per year and document these hours through an online system as instructed.These hours may be completed during the academic year and summer immediately following through community service, academic service-learning, community-based work-study, and other activities.
 Students who fail to complete the 80 hours in a year will be afforded a probationary period after which the scholarship will be withdrawn if the hours are not made up during the next year in addition to subsequent years' hourly service requirements.